OpenBioLink/openbiolink.github.io/participation.md

 ## Evaluation

-To evaluate a trained model for submission you have to use our provided evaluator `openbiolink.obl2021.OBL2021Evaluator`.
-The
+To evaluate a trained model for submission you have to use our provided evaluator `openbiolink.obl2021.OBL2021Evaluator`, which evaluates a models prediction in a standardized way.
+A detailed documentation of it can be found [here](../obl2021.html#obl2021.OBL2021Evaluator).

-### Same score policy

-You cannot treat positive scores different from negative scores.
+First you have to prepare:
++ `top10_heads`: torch.Tensor or numpy.array of shape (num_testing_triplets, 10)
+    *  Top 10 ranked predictions for the head entity.
+The value at (i,j) is the ID of the predicted head entity with rank `j+1` for the triple `dl.testing[i]`
++ `top10_tails`: torch.Tensor or numpy.array of shape (num_testing_triplets, 10)
+    * Top 10 ranked predictions for the tail entity.
+The value at (i,j) is the ID of the predicted tail entity with rank `j+1` for the triple `dl.testing[i]`

+You can then run the evaluation by calling the evaluators `eval(...)` function with `top10_heads`, `top10_tails` and the set of test triples which can be retrieved from the Dataset module `dl.testing`.
+The `eval(...)` function creates a submission file in the location the script is started from and displays the calculated hits@10 metric which you also have to submit.

+{% highlight python %}
+from openbiolink.obl2021 import OBL2021Dataset, OBL2021Evaluator
+dl = OBL2021Dataset()
+ev = OBL2021Evaluator()
+ev.eval(top10_heads, top10_tails, dl.testing)
+{% endhighlight %}

 ## Minimal working example